 I currently provide a few workshops or talks to groups during the year.
 Although I can often book a week day in advance, Fridays and weekends are preferable due to my current employment.

-(2 Day workshop) Textured backgrounds and prints will be created using hedgerow or garden plants and other printable objects such as feathers.
+(2 Day workshop) Textured backgrounds and prints are created using hedgerow or garden plants and other printable objects such as feathers.
 You will build a collection from which to edit and build a composition in the form of a small collage or a wall hanging.

 We will look at focal elements and explore layering, machine and hand stitching techniques to add emphasis and complexity to your prints and use free machine stitching to employ a ‘stitch and tear’ technique using teabag paper to develop motifs.
 The workshop is designed to allow students to work in their own individual style using the techniques demonstrated.